Citymapper ties with Gett to launch shared taxi commuter route in London

 The same trip can also be done in just two Tube journeys: Either taking the Victoria Line & Bakerloo, or Victoria Line & Northern.
 So it’s not really that much of a faff to make this journey with existing London public transport options.
 (Also worth noting: Highbury has an overland train station too, with trains which can take you as far as Moorgate.)

 Plus, as Citymapper’s BB1 route lets people get on and off anywhere on the line portions of the journey will certainly be directly replicating existing public transport routes.
+(And London’s extensive TfL bus network offers various route options to serve portions of the route, including Angel to Farringdon, if not being completely ‘door-to-door’; i.e. you may need to walk a bit either end).

 Of course there will always be some people for whom traveling by cab is the preferred option, especially if it’s made more affordable for them to do so.
 (Uber’s popularity in London attests to that — it claims some 3.5 million users in the city.)

-Even if rush hour congestion in London tends to make any form of street-level transport one of the least quickest, least smart ways to get around.
+Even if rush hour congestion in London tends to make any form of street-level road-based transport one of the least quickest, least smart ways to get around (biking excepted).

 Blogging about why it’s getting into taxi pooling via a tie-up with Gett, Citymapper implies it’s hoping to reduce urban congestion by encouraging existing taxi users to share their journeys — by making use of the fixed, pooled route — and thus reduce the number of cabs on the road at any one time.